-The definitions for terms listed here take precedence over their normal English meanings, however any terms defined in a specific section of the rules override these in the section in which they are defined and any subsections of that section.
+The definitions for terms listed here take precedence over their normal English meanings, however any terms defined in a specific section of the rules override these in the section in which they are defined and its subsections.
 A section may also define terms for use in the whole document.

 This document is not guaranteed to always be up-to-date as the game rules are modified, however it is the duty of all players to keep this document accurate as game rules are modified.
-Where this document disagrees with the game rules, players must follow the game rules as they are in the legal game state, rather than their description in this document.
+Where this document disagrees with the game rules, players must follow the game rules as they are, rather than their description in this document.

 In the case of a contradiction between clauses, the following criteria are to be considered in turn until a clear determination can be made as to which clause takes precedence:

 Unless explicitly stated in the rules, all game actions are forbidden.